Mowing of roadsides and grasslands

 Diversity

-So to get more flowering herbs we have to mow, but that also removes habitat and food for various species.
-Therefore, with each mowing, part of the vegetation remains.
-Every year a different part is left in place, creating patches of herbs of different 'ages'.
+So to get more flowering herbs, we have to mow.
+But this also removes habitat and food for various animal species.
+That is why we leave a part of the vegetation at each mowing.
+Every year it's a different part and so we create patches of herbs of different 'ages'.
 This is good for diversity.
-In this way, new flowers, plants and herbs are constantly added and each season provides a healthy habitat with food for birds, butterflies and insects.
+In this way, new flowers, plants and herbs are added all the time and each season provides a healthy habitat with food for birds, butterflies and insects.

 More and more space for nature

-Heerlen also still has many lawns that are mowed more often than twice a year.
-This is necessary, for example, because children play there or because it is necessary for traffic safety.
+Heerlen also has many lawns that we mow more often than twice a year.
+This is necessary, for example, because children play there or for traffic safety.
 Here we just keep mowing more often.
-But if it suits the function, we increasingly transform intensively mowed lawns into places with many different flowers, plants and herbs.
-Nature is thus given more and more space in our city and Heerlen becomes a city full of color and life.
+If it suits their function, we increasingly transform intensively mowed lawns into places with many different flowers, plants and herbs.
+Nature gets more and more space in our city and we make Heerlen a city full of color and life.

 Report of exotic weedy plants